ACLU: Government mistakenly wanted to deport US veteran

 DeWitt said he didn't know whether Ramos-Gomez protested when immigration officers picked him up.

-Ramos-Gomez was driven 70 miles (112.6 kilometers) to a detention center in Battle Creek.
+Ramos-Gomez was driven 70 miles to a detention center in Battle Creek.
 He was released after three days, after lawyer Richard Kessler contacted ICE on behalf of the man's family.

+Ramos-Gomez is receiving mental-health care and wasn't available for an interview Wednesday.

 The ACLU is asking the Kent County sheriff and county commissioners to investigate the jail's role in releasing Ramos-Gomez to ICE.
 Aukerman said Ramos-Gomez' treatment was "appalling."